-Common name: American Aspen, Quaking Aspen, Trembling Aspen
+- Common name: American Aspen, Quaking Aspen, Trembling Aspen

-Scientific Name: Populus tremulloides
+- Scientific name: Populus tremulloides

-Where does it grow: A wide area across the northern United States and into Canada
+- Where does it grow: A wide area across the northern United States and into Canada

-How tall does the tree grow: up to 50 feet tall with a spread of 20 to 30 feet at maturity
+- How tall does the tree grow: Up to 50 feet tall with a spread of 20 to 30 feet at maturity

-Tree trunk diameter: from 8 inches to 2 feet 7 inches
+- Tree trunk diameter: From 8 inches to 2 feet 7 inches

-Color of lumber: whiteish, creamy grey to grey brown
+- Color of lumber: Whiteish, creamy grey to grey brown

-Grain: fine grained, uniform in texture, generally no distinctive pattern
+- Grain: fine grained, uniform in texture, generally no distinctive pattern

-Janka Hardness: 350 (soft)
+- Janka hardness: 350 (soft)

-Cost: Just over $4 a board foot (December 1, 2021)
+- Cost per board foot: Just over $4 a board foot (May 20, 2025)

 Notes: Can be used as an alternative to holly for intarsia projects.
 American Aspen trees are easily recognized by their flat, paper thin leaves that give off a shimmering appearance (hence the names “quaking” and “trembling” aspen).
 Aspen trees grow in groves with a shared root system.